Addy4H/ICP_C-_project/README.md

 DestinationCity, DestinationCountry
 ```

 Be sure to place the empty space after the comma as seen above.
 The cities and countries should be written in title case.
+Save the file in the same file directory being used

-To find the path, pass in the name of the text file as a string with no spaces after and an output file will be generated if there is indeed a route.
+To find the path, pass in the name of your text file (or one of the tests text files) as a string with no spaces after and an output file will be generated if there is indeed a route.

 ```c++
 int main(){